 "I feel that my education has helped me to serve the marginalized at a level that I never thought possible."

 Debra Stewart was in her fifties when she made the decision to go back to school and earn a Bachelor's degree.
-Since then, she has completed not only the Bachelor's degree, but also a Master of Business Administration and a Master of Arts in Teaching and Learning with Technology; now, she is enrolled in a Doctor of Psychology program online at University of the Rockies.
+Since then, she has completed not only a Bachelor's degree, but also a Master of Business Administration and a Master of Arts in Teaching and Learning with Technology at Ashford University; now, she is enrolled in a Doctor of Psychology program online at University of the Rockies.

 In addition to graduate school, Debra works as the Director of Wellness for St. Leonard, a Senior Living Community, and is instrumental in facilitating The Vital Life Community Project.
 In fact, she recently facilitated St. Leonard's certification as a Vital Life Community - the first in the nation!
 She also teaches both online and in the traditional classroom for Sinclair Community College, and serves on two advisory boards: Mental Health Technology and the Vital Nation.
 Further, Debra owns a company called Picture Yourself Stronger that offers corporate wellness programs to various organizations.

 Debra chose online schooling not just because of her obviously busy schedule, but also because she needed to be available to her husband.
 "My husband was diagnosed with heart problems and dementia.
 I did not want to spend too much time away from him - I had become his caregiver."